Salix-OS/docs.salixos.org/content/user/start-wm-from-login-screen/_index.md

 ---
-title: "Start Your Window Manager to the Login Screen Menu"
+title: "Start Your Window Manager from the Login Screen Menu"
 linktitle: "Start WM from Login Screen"
 ---